Everything You Need to Know About Missouri DWI Laws

 For a Class B misdemeanor offense, one can face a jail time of up to six months—license suspension for thirty days, and fines of up to $1,000 or other penalties.

 For a Class A misdemeanor, the jail time is one year with fines of up to $2,000, a license suspension of up to one year, or further penalties.
 However, if a person is injured while driving under the influence, they will likely be charged with a Class E felony.

 What Is the Penalty for DWI in Missouri?

 Being convicted of a DUI has severe repercussions that can affect your life in several ways.
-Having an experienced DWI attorney is very important as they can apply their extensive skills and experience to minimize the penalties to the fullest possible extent.
+An experienced DWI attorney is vital as they can apply their extensive skills and experience to minimize the penalties to the fullest extent.

 First DWI Offense